Paisabazaar app Today!

 Lastly, applicants can register by visiting the official website of Kaushal Panjee or by clicking here and further clicking on candidate registration.

-Under this section there are three categories that can be accessed by the applicants for various purposes, such as Fresh/New Registrations, Incomplete registration form and registered candidate.
+Under this section, there are three categories that can be accessed by the applicants for various purposes, such as Fresh/New Registrations, Incomplete registration forms, and registered candidates.

 Applicants are required to fill in all the information which should be correct as per their knowledge and click on ‘Save and Proceed’.
 In this way the applicant can register under DDU-GKY.